Project name: Myth of Pangea

 So while pondering over what to create, I decided to dust off an old unfinished project and continue to expand on it.

-This game concept was for a 2D game because it was designed after what type of game I like.
+This game concept was for a 2D RPG because I like those type of games.

-Another major part of why I went with 2D was also due to the limitation of the team consisting of only myself.
+Another major part of why I went with 2D was also due to the limitation of the team consisting of only myself in the beginning.

-There are 4 main states that game can be in.
-City, World, Combat, and Conversation.
+There are four primary states in the game; City, World, Combat, and Conversation.

-These states are based on the four biggest largest game mechanics.
+These states are the four biggest largest game mechanics.

-The state controller manages these states and ensures that certain mechanics that are only
+The state controller manages these states and ensures that certain game mechanics

-In the game world, the player will be able to move a character around in the game by clicking on doors to move to new areas.
+In the game world, the player will be able to move a character around in the game by clicking on doors to go to new areas.

 It's point-and-click like, with a camera offering an isometric bird-view over the towns or rooms.